Skip to content

 • What you do not get: stack ownership, scaling beyond a few hundred users, custom integrations, exportable code

-Tier 2: Solo AI-Assisted Freelancer (€3,000 to €10,000)
+Tier 2: Independent AI-Assisted Developer (€3,000 to €10,000)

 A single experienced developer using Cursor, Claude Code, or GitHub Copilot can ship a focused MVP in 4 to 8 weeks.
 Quality varies wildly.
-The freelancer's prompt discipline matters more than their years of experience.
+The developer's prompt discipline matters more than their years of experience.

 • Who it is for: technical founders who can review code, founders with very tight scope